New & Used Cadillac XTS: In Depth

 GET A FREE PRICE QUOTE

-The Cadillac XTS is a large sedan that costs less than many of its Japanese and German competitors, but there’s a larger, more luxurious Cadillac on its way.
-The XTS aims on continuing Cadillac’s return to the former “standard of the world” status as one of the company’s newest models.
-The XTS has been joined by its smaller brother, the ATS, and the redesigned, mid-range CTS models.
+The Cadillac XTS is a large sedan that's more affordable than many of its Japanese and German competitors, but there’s a larger, more luxurious Cadillac on its way.
+The XTS seeks to continue Cadillac’s return to the former “standard of the world” status as one of the company’s newest models.
+The XTS has been joined by its smaller sibling, the ATS, and the redesigned, mid-range CTS models.

 And check out The Car Connection's coverage of the 2014 Cadillac XTS..

 The XTS is a front- or all-wheel-drive sedan, intended as a replacement for the former DTS four-door.
 Derived from some of the same running gear as the Buick LaCrosse and upcoming 2014 Chevrolet Impala, the XTS promises full-size interior space that should keep Cadillac's hold on the town-car market strong, while its new Art & Science-themed styling brings it more into line with the current Cadillac family.

 A size class larger than today's mid-size CTS, the XTS is initially offered with a single drivetrain, a 3.6-liter V-6 with 300 horsepower and 264 pound-feet of torque, coupled to a six-speed automatic transmission.
 It's similar to the one coming in the 2014 Impala.
 Fuel economy is estimated at 17/28 miles per gallon for the front-drive XTS, while all-wheel-drive models should be rated at 17/27 mpg.

 As for ride and handling, the XTS bridges the gulf between the old DTS and the crisper Caddys with a new suspension that features standard Magnetic Ride Control, an adaptive set of shocks that use a magnetically charged fluid that changes shock rigidity according to road conditions.
 Performance struts and Brembo brakes are also be included.